 Cybersecurity is a critical factor in any technology or equipment for your organization, including ELDs.
 The FBI’s notice on electronic logging serves as a reminder that fleets and solution providers must always keep security in mind in addition to safety, productivity, and efficiency.

 ELD Cybersecurity is the newest and most advanced way to protect your data.
 However, it is still new and vulnerable to attack.
-That’s why we work with business groups and universities to develop a customized plan to suit their needs.
+That’s why we work with the transportation industry to develop a customized plan to suit their needs.
 If you’re looking for a reliable partner to help keep your trucks safe, contact us today.